hsfl/cosmos-docs/pages/2-getting_started/development-environment.md

 ## Introduction

-The Artemis Development Environment is provided as an Ubuntu 18.04.4 Vagrant box with necessary tools preinstalled.
+The COSMOS Development Environment is provided as an Ubuntu 18.04.4 Vagrant box with necessary tools preinstalled.

 VirtualBox and Vagrant are used to ensure the development environment is cross-platform.
 VirtualBox is used for virtualization of operating systems, and Vagrant is used to set up the virtual machine in a (mostly)